tajulasri/laravel-api-boilerplate/readme.md

 - [x] Generate transformers with attributes.
 - [x] Generate CRUD API controller with models supplied.

+## Suggestion
+- As per said you still need to setup database manually for attributes else you already have existing database structure might be can use this package. https://github.com/reliese/laravel.
+Its help you to generate model based on existing database.

 ## Generate transformer based on models

 `php artisan make:transformer ExampleUserTransformer -m User`

-This command will find attributes inside current table based on those models and put into transformer.
+This command will find attributes inside current table based on those models and put it into transformer.

 ```php